US

 Documentation

 Paperwork (even if documents are in e-format) is the most tedious part of the sales process.
-But it becomes really gruesome when you have to search for a necessary form or transfer documents from one format to another.
-CRM will eliminate such problems by keeping all documents and images in one repository enabling all file types where your employees can access them anytime they need.
+It becomes really gruesome when you search for a necessary form or convert documents from one format to another.
+CRM will eliminate such problems by keeping all documents and images in one repository, enabling all file types where your employees can access them anytime.

 Workflow